codewitty/Python/README.md

 Assign the text "Believe you can and you're halfway there." to a variable called quote (this is a quote from Theodore Roosevelt).\
 Count how many "a" characters there are, print the result.\
 Print the index of all the "a" characters.\
 Hint: Except for the first find, set the start location for the next find as the previous location found index + 1.
-The second argument in the find method is the index where the find starts looking.\
+The second argument in the find method is the index where the find starts looking.
-A fuller explanation of the find method is given in string-methods

 #### 3. Exercise C
 - List script\